Instant Pot Beef Bone Broth makes life so EASY! Beef bones, veggies, aromatics, and an instant pot are all that is required to make this liquid gold.

 The building block to great food and cuisine is a good quality bone broth or stock.
-When I was in culinary school, one of my first classes was Stock, Sauces, and Soups.
-We learned every great soup or sauce recipe starts with a well-made stock.
+All good sauces and soups, like my Dairy Free Clam Chowder, start off with a homemade stock.

 In this recipe, we made bone broth with an instant pot.
 If you don't have an instant pot, you can utilize a slow cooker or go old school with a large stockpot.
 The benefit of using a bone broth in a pressure cooker is time.